Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The KEY value must be of String Type.
 The KEY value must be a unique identifier.

-Refer to the second image, on top of this page, as a reference for the proper order of Parameters of Add Method of Collection Object, displayed by VBA Intellisense.
+Refer to the second image, on top of this page, as a reference for the proper order of the Parameters of the Add Method of Collection Object, displayed by VBA Intellisense.

 CLASS MODULES.